groezing/package-alarms/Exchanging data with functions _IBM Cloud Docs.md

 ```

 >Note : It is recommended to set body and statusCode always.
-The implicit setting of statusCode and body is only available for compatibility to IBM Cloud Functions deprecated service.
+The implicite setting of statusCode and body is only available for compatibility to deprecated service IBM Cloud Functions.

 ### The headers element